Happy Trails Travel Mix

 Transfer trail mix to an airtight container or place in resealable bags.
 The pretzels and rice squares seem to soften the longer they mix with the sugary fruit so keep that in mind if you’re thinking of making this ahead of time.

-I’ll let you guys decide which container is easiest to use for the way you travel.
+You guys can decide which container is easiest to use for the way you travel.

 You could also make cute parchment envelopes, use gossamer bags, or mason jars to hold the happy trails travel mix too.

-I love the drawstrings on this one because it makes for an easy grab and go.
+The drawstrings on this one because it makes for an easy grab and go snack.
 Bonus, it’s reusable!